RMHogervorst/scheduling_r_scripts/README.md

 **How precise is it and will it auto recover on failure?**: It runs around the time of the schedule, not exactly.
 It fails silently.
 But if you run it from the command line you do see output.

-**how do you have to deal with secrets? can they leak?**: Similar to cloud services there is a way to store them as variables that are only accessable to the application and you.
+**how do you have to deal with secrets? can they leak?**: Similar to cloud services there is a way to store them as variables that are only accessible to the application and you.

 **in what country does it run**: By default in the USA, it is possible to run in Europe.
 Maybe other places too?